Nightclubs elated, but doubts cloud England's ‘Freedom Day’

 Nightclubs, which have been shuttered since March 2020, can finally reopen with no occupancy restrictions or mask and testing requirements.
 Many of the reopening parties planned for the occasion sold out days ahead.

-It’s “the moment we’ve been waiting for, that our customers have been waiting for,” Tristan Moffat, operations director of London music venue The Piano Works, said.
+It’s “the moment we’ve been waiting for, that our customers have been waiting for,” said Tristan Moffat, operations director of London music venue The Piano Works.

 The business is keen to open its doors again after losing about 40,000 pounds ($55,000) a month during the pandemic, he said.
 Its “Freedom Day” bash starts Sunday with a countdown to midnight, when staff members plan to cut a ribbon to the dance floor and serve customers free prosecco.